forestbiotech-lab/miRPursuit/README.md

 The pipeline is optimized to preform batch operations on multiple libraries.
 This version is based on the output given by fasteris (tar.gz files need to have *GZT-[lib_n]*.tar.gz format or be put in this format.
-However if the .fastq files are in .gz archieves they can also be used given the pattern before the library number.
+However if the .fastq files are in .gz archives they can also be used, given the pattern before the library number.

-This is a collection of scripts used to process sRNA based on the Univeristy of east Anglia small RNA workbench

-Stocks MB, Moxon S, Mapleson D, Woolfenden HC, Mohorianu I, Folkes L, Dalmay T, Moulton V: The UEA sRNA workbench: a suite of tools for analysing and visualizing nex generation sequencing microRNA and small RNA datasets.

-This version is based on the output given by fasteris (tar.gz files need to have *GZT-[lib_n]*.tar.gz format or be put in this format).

-<a href="https://www.fasteris.com/dna/" target="_blank">Fasteris</a>

 <h3>How to start:</h3>
   <ul> Make sure you have all the software necessary (Check list)